Showing the diagram he created, Ross presented the key components of infrastructure asset management.

 And not always gaps upwards sometimes there’s going to be gaps downwards on providing a level of service that people don’t want to pay for anymore.
 Maybe we’re going to have to drop the level of service.

-And sometimes you’ve looked at your risks and maybe decide you want another career or at least you need to talk your governance.
+And sometimes you’ve looked at your risks and maybe decide you want another career or at least you need to talk about your governance.

 And then in terms of the asset management process, you just cycle around that.
 You work it all out and then you’ve started resolving assumptions and you have another go at, and on it goes.